 - it can be easier to control the chlorine level of your pool precisely by generating chlorine as needed as stored liquid chlorine will degrade quickly in warm weather

-Knowing how to add salt to your pool can save money and avoid many hassles.
+Knowing how to add salt water to your pool can save money and avoid many hassles.
 Saltwater systems cannot work with an above-ground pool made of metals that could corrode, but it works in almost every other setting.
-Why not switch your pool maintenance tasks to saltwater chlorination and enjoy the pool more?and keep it looking its best.
+Why not switch your pool maintenance tasks to saltwater chlorination and enjoy the pool more? and keep it looking its best.

 How to Add Salt to Your Pool: Seven Steps